 How to improve the range of the 433MHz RF module？

-The antenna used for the receiver and transmitter greatly influences the range obtained with the two RF modules.
+The receiver and transmitter antenna greatly influence the range obtained with the two RF modules.
 You would communicate over a 1m distance without the antenna.

 In open spaces (outdoors), you can communicate over a 50m distance with an excellent antenna design.
 However, indoor signal ranges will be a little weak.

 A simple piece of the single-core wire is enough to build a proper antenna for the receiver and transmitter, so don’t complicate it.
 Also, maintain the antenna’s length since the diameter is not as significant.
-An efficient antenna has a similar length to the wavelength you use it for then.
+An efficient antenna is similar to the wavelength you use it for then.
 A quarter-wave antenna is better.

 Calculating the wavelength of a frequency is denoted by;